register76/quad-001/README.md

 # Custom Quadcopter Project

-This is an endurance-optimized 450 mm quadcopter powered by a Matek F405-HDTE flight controller and running ArduPilot firmware.
+This is an endurance-optimized S 500 mm quadcopter powered by a Matek H743-SLIM V3 flight controller and running ArduPilot firmware.

 ## Project Status
 🚧 Work in Progress — Frame and wiring complete, first flight complete.